-BOT 101: General Botany

-Class Hours: 3 lecture Coreq: BOT 101L
+BOT 101: General Botany Credits: 3 Class Hours: 3 lecture Coreq: BOT 101L Recommended: Qualified for ENG 100L.

-100L

 Semester Offered: Fall, Spring Description: This course covers the structure, growth, functions, and evolution of plants and their relationship to the environment and human activities.
 The course will give the student an overall view of the plant kingdom and the integral part that they play in life.
+Designations: